openfaas/docs/docs/reference/workloads.md

 #### Custom HTTP health checks

+!!! info "OpenFaaS Pro feature"
-> This feature is available for OpenFaaS Pro customers only
+    This feature is part of the [OpenFaaS Pro](/openfaas-pro/introduction) distribution.

 You can specify the HTTP path of your health check and the initial check delay duration with the following annotations: